Research, Partnerships & Innovation

 Multidisciplinary Research Clusters

-UCF’s Faculty Cluster Initiative leverages our diverse talent, facilities, location and industry partnerships to fosters the development of strong, interdisciplinary teams focused on solving today’s toughest scientific and societal challenges through teaching and research.
+UCF’s Faculty Cluster Initiative leverages our diverse talent, facilities, location and industry partnerships to foster the development of strong, interdisciplinary teams focused on solving today’s toughest scientific and societal challenges through teaching and research.

-Serving our students
+Serving our Faculty and Students

 UCF professors engage students in their projects, giving them invaluable experience in the laboratory and in their chosen fields.
 The Office of Undergraduate Research and the Venture Lab create ideal environments for students, faculty and entrepreneurs to collaborate on research and provide business solutions.